snaptoken/lua-tutorial/README.md

   they've worked through the entire book up to that point, or that they even know anything about Lua.
 They might just be someone interested in learning about GC.
 Keep those people in mind.
+* "Final" lines of code: mark lines of code that are in their "final" state.
+  That is, lines that exist in the final version of the code.
+Give them a subtle grey background maybe, like the line is "set in stone".